Medical Sciences: M.S., 4+1 (B.S./M.S.), Certificate, Ph.D.

-In today’s competitive employment market, individuals seeking management and leadership positions in the laboratory-based health professions require a graduate level degree.
+In today’s competitive job market, individuals seeking management and leadership positions in the laboratory-based health professions require a graduate level degree.
+The University of Delaware offers multiple pathways to success:

-The Master of Science in Medical Sciences (MMS) is designed for practicing professionals who want to advance their knowledge and skills in the clinical laboratory sciences and develop new proficiencies needed to meet the challenges of a changing profession and fast-paced development in technology.
+The master of medical science degree (MMS) is designed for practicing professionals who want to advance their knowledge and skills in the clinical laboratory sciences and develop new proficiencies needed to meet the challenges of a changing profession and quickly evolving technology.

-This accelerated degree program provides high performing students with the opportunity to complete both the Bachelor of Science degree in any undergraduate major administered by the Department of Medical & Molecular Sciences and the MS degree in Medical Sciences in a total of five years of full-time study.
+The 4+1 bachelor of science/master of science (BS/MS) accelerated degree program gives high-performing students the opportunity to complete both a bachelor’s degree (in any undergraduate major administered by the Department of Medical & Molecular Sciences) as well as the master of science degree in medical sciences in five years of full-time study.
 Programs offered are:

 Application Deadlines